openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 <{{examples/response/ldp_vp.json}}

-Note: The VP's `challenge` claim contains the value of the `nonce` of the presentation request and the `domain` claims contains the Client ID of the Verifier.
+Note: The VP's `challenge` claim contains the value of the `nonce` of the presentation request and the `domain` claims contains the Client Identifier of the Verifier.
 This allows the Verifier to detect replay of a presentation as recommended in (#preventing-replay).

 ## AnonCreds